rooshenas/rooshenas.github.io/_pages/about.md

 <tr> <td colspan="2" style="border: none; font-size: 12pt; vertical-align:top;">

 <h1> News </h1>
+Jan.
+23 -- Our paper "Improved Training of Physics-Informed Neural Networks Using Energy-Based Priors: a Study on Electrical Impedance Tomography" has been accepted to <b>ICLR'23</b>. <br>
 Jun.
 22 -- I am hiring <b>PhD students</b> for <b>Spring/Fall 2023</b>. <br>
 Jun.
 22 -- I will join <b>UIC</b> as an assistant prefessor in August 2022! <br>
 May.
 22 -- I gave an invited talk on "Energy Based Models for Structured Prediction" at the Department of Computer Science, UIUC. <br>